Cell Ranger7.1, printed on 12/02/2023

 Some samples do not saturate at the recommended sequencing depth.
-The most common cause for this is extreme variation in expression levels between cells in a sample, so that the high expression cells soak up most of the sequencing, leaving little for the low expression cells.
-For example this could happen if:
+The most common cause is extreme variation in expression levels between cells in a sample.
+Cells with high mRNA expression use most of the sequencing resources, leaving little for the low expression cells.
+For example:

 Samples for which overall expression levels are very low may also require greater sequencing depth to approach saturation.

-If large savings on sequencing cost are more important than modest increases to yield, use lower depth.
+Sequence at lower depth if large savings on sequencing cost are more important than modest increases to yield.

-If you have a library which was sequenced across multiple flowcells, you can pool the reads from both sequencing runs.
+Reads from a library that was sequenced across multiple flow cells can be pooled.
 Follow the steps in Specifying Input FASTQs to combine them in a single cellranger vdj run.